awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-intro.md

 Use Realtime Servers to stand up games that don't need custom\-built game servers\.
 This lightweight server solution provides game servers that you can configure to fit your game\.

-For more information about GameLift hosting with Realtime Servers, see [How Realtime Servers work](realtime-howitworks.md)\.
+For more information about GameLift hosting with Realtime Servers, see [Integrating games with GameLift Realtime Servers](realtime-intro.md)\.

 **Key features**
 + Use GameLift management features, including auto scaling, multi\-location queues, game session placement with the FleetIQ algorithm, game session logging, and metrics\.